microsoftgraph/msgraph-sdk-powershell/docs/authentication.md

 ### Access Token Proof of Possession (AT PoP)

-AT PoP is a security mechanism that binds an access token to a cryptographic key that only the intended recipient has.
+AT PoP is a security mechanism that binds an access token to a cryptographic key that only the token requestor has.
 This prevents unauthorized use of the token by malicious actors.
 AT PoP enhances data protection, reduces token replay attacks, and enables fine-grained authorization policies.

-Note: AT PoP requires WAM to function.
+Note: AT PoP requires Web Account Manager (WAM) to function.

 Microsoft Graph PowerShell module supports AT PoP in the following scenario: